-At the effective time, each outstanding share of Yodlee common stock (except for (i) shares of Yodlee common stock as to which the holders thereof have not voted in favor of the merger or consented thereto in writing and have demanded appraisal for such shares in accordance with Section 262 of the DGCL and have not effectively withdrawn or lost their rights to appraisal (the "dissenting shares") and (ii) shares of Yodlee common stock owned by Yodlee as treasury stock or owned by Envestnet or any direct or indirect wholly owned subsidiary of Envestnet) will be converted into the right to receive the merger consideration consisting of the per share cash consideration and the per share stock consideration plus (B) the maximum number of shares of Envestnet common stock issuable, including shares of restricted stock and shares of Envestnet common stock subject to restricted stock and sof Envestnet issuable pursuant to the merger agreement, will not exceed 19.9% of the shares of Envestnet common stock.
-At the effective time, all shares of Yodlee common stock would result in such holder receiving a fractional share of Envestnet common stock.
-At the effective time, all shares of Yodlee common stock or owned by Yodlee as treasury of the agregate to indirect wholly owned subsidiary of Envestnet (including Merger Sub) will be cancelled and will cease to exist.
+At the effective time, each outstanding share of Yodlee common stock (except for (i) shares of Yodlee common stock as to which the holders thereof have not voted in favor of the merger or consented thereto in writing and have demanded appraisal for such shares in accordance with Section 262 of the DGCL and have not effectively withdrawn or lost their rights to appraisal (the "dissenting shares") and (ii) shares of Yodlee common stock owned by Yodlee as treasury stock or owned by Envestnet or any direct or indirect wholly owned subsidiary of Envestnet) will be converted into the right to receive the merger consideration consisting of the per share cash consideration and the per share stock consideration, subject to adjustment so that the sum of (A) the aggregate number of shares of Envestnet common stock issuable as the stock portion of the merger consideration plus (B) the maximum number of shares of Envestnet common stock issuable, including shares of restricted stock and shares of Envestnet common stock subject to restricted stock awards of Envestnet issuable pursuant to the merger agreement, will not exceed 19.9% of the shares of Envestnet common stock outstanding as of immediately prior to the effective time.
+If the aggregate consideration to be paid to any holder of Yodlee common stock would result in such holder receiving a fractional share of Envestnet common stock, cash will be paid in lieu of such fractional share.
+Envestnet stockholders will continue to hold their existing shares of Envestnet common stock.
+At the effective time, all shares of Yodlee common stock that are owned by Yodlee as treasury stock or owned by Envestnet or any direct or indirect wholly owned subsidiary of Envestnet (including Merger Sub) will be cancelled and will cease to exist.
 Vested options, unvested options and restricted stock units of Yodlee will be treated as provided under the section entitled "The Merger Agreement-Treatment of Yodlee Equity Awards" of this proxy statement/prospectus.
-See the section entitled "The Merger Agreement-Appraisal rights available to Yodlee stockholders and the procedures required to exercise such appraisal rights with respect to the dissenting shares.
+See the section entitled "The Merge